Skip to footer content

 C# HttpClient (How It Works For Developers)

 The HttpClient class, part of the .NET framework, provides methods to send HTTP requests and receive HTTP responses from a resource identified by a URI.
-It simplifies making HTTP request calls, whether you're performing GET, POST request, PUT, or DELETE requests.
+It simplifies making HTTP request calls, whether you're performing GET, POST, PUT, or DELETE requests.
 This guide will cover the essential usage of HttpClient in practical scenarios and introduce the IronPDF library.

 Creating a New HttpClient Instance